Billplz/Billplz-for-WooCommerce/readme.txt

 == Changelog ==

+= 3.20.8 =
+* FIX: Order ID should not be accessed directly according to WooCommerce 3.x

 = 3.20.7 =
 * NEW: Alert will be given if Collection ID is not set
 * IMPROVED: Reduced Billplz API query for Production Mode